History of Antigua and Barbuda: Independent Antigua and Barbuda (1981–present)

 In 2014 the Antigua and Barbuda Labour Party regained power from a massive win with the leader being the "World Boss", Gaston A. Browne.
 A snap election was called three years later, and the Antigua and Barbuda Labour Party led by the incumbent Prime Minister Hon.
-Gaston Browne dominated the elections with a landslide victory of 15-1-1.General elections were held in Antigua and Barbuda on 18 January 2023 to elect members of the House of Representatives.
+Gaston Browne dominated the elections with a landslide victory of 15-1-1.
+General elections were held in Antigua and Barbuda on 18 January 2023 to elect members of the House of Representatives.
 The Labour Party (ABLP) has held an absolute majority of 15 seats in the House of Representatives after the 2018 general election, with Gaston Browne remaining as prime minister.
-Browne initiated a constitutional referendum after the 2018 election, which was rejected by voters, and following the death of Elizabeth II in 2022, he announced his intention to organise a referendum for the transition of Antigua and Barbuda to a republican system.
+Browne initiated a constitutional referendum after the 2018 election, which was rejected by voters, and following the death of Elizabeth II in 2022, he announced his intention to hold a referendum for the country's transition to a republican system.
 Besides ABLP, the United Progressive Party (UPP), Democratic National Alliance, Barbuda People's Movement (BPM), and three independent politicians filed candidacies for the 2023 general election.

 During the election campaign, UPP proposed to raise the minimum wage and expressed support for small businesses, while ABLP pledged to construct more homes and open two polyclinics.
 ABLP retained its majority in the House of Representatives, although it won a reduced 9 seats, while UPP won 6 seats.
 Trevor Walker, the leader of the BPM, retained his seat in Barbuda, while Asot Michael, an independent politician and former member of ABLP, won his seat in the St. Peter constituency.
 Browne was sworn in for his third consecutive term as prime minister a day after the election.